 Safari Can't Open PDF Files in OS X Mavericks?
-See the Solution
+Here Are the Solutions

 Safari is supposed to open PDF files easily, but what if you can't open PDF files on Safari in OS X Mavericks?
 This could be due to a number of issues.
 Often it is an issue with the browser or a bug in OS X Mavericks, rather than something you are doing wrong.
 In this article, we are going to take an in-depth look at why you can't open PDF files in Safari and give you a simple solution to this common issue.

 Why Safari Won't Open PDF Files

 There are many possible reasons why your PDF might no be opening in Safari.
 A common reason could be due to using an old or out of date browser plug in.
 If you have an older version of Adobe reader and then installed a PDF viewer plugin in Safari, this could be the problem.